RCMast3r/data_acq/README.md

         - I know that I will be using cantools to create the DBC file so I might as well extend that creation script to create the proto at the same time.
 Additionally, I know that I will be using tim's auto-magic nix-proto for creation of the python auto-gen code.

-- [ ] actually get current data from car into protobuf encoded CAN messages and send them from current TCU / SAB
-- [ ] get the raspberry pi listening to CAN messages

 ## automation goals
 - [x] dbc and proto file generation using CI